 Medium-risk of low Vitamin D

 Based on your answers and the evidence supporting known risk factors associated with insufficient levels of Vitamin D, it appears you may be in the medium-risk category.
-Ostelin recommends speaking to your pharmacist for anybody who thinks they may be at risk of Vitamin D deficiency.
+Ostelin recommends speaking to your pharmacist for anybody who thinks they may be at risk of Vitamin D insufficiency.

 Risk is determined by three main variables: lifestyle, environment and personal.
 The following information may help you better understand what medium-risk means and how those variables may affect you.